yoshiyoshyosh/flacconv/README.md

 - `flac`
 - `lame` (required for mp3, not required otherwise)
 - `opus-tools` (required for opus, not required otherwise)
-- `id3v2` (optional, for removing invalid ID3 tags in a flac file before converting)
 - `curl` (optional, for checking for updates)

 ## usage